Jeon-suin/PE02_A02_SBBFU-1/README.md

 ## 4. Description of the module file feature

-#### Fitting module
+* Fitting module
- -   The graph is drawn by parsing the raw data of Wavelengthsweep, IL, Current, and Voltage in the xml file.
+   + The graph is drawn by parsing the raw data of Wavelengthsweep, IL, Current, and Voltage in the xml file.
- -   The fitting of parsing a raw data and displays the data value y-axis corresponding to x-axis by the customer and the desired R-squared, etc. and stored in the graph to visualize the image.
+   + The fitting of parsing a raw data and displays the data value y-axis corresponding to x-axis by the customer and the desired R-squared, etc. and stored in the graph to visualize the image.

-#### CSV module
+* CSV module
- - It contains a variety of data information, including Lot, Wafer, and Operator etc.
+  + It contains a variety of data information, including Lot, Wafer, and Operator etc.
- - Create a dataframe so that the meausured information in the xml file can be viewed at a glance.
+  + Create a dataframe so that the meausured information in the xml file can be viewed at a glance.
- - Save this data frome in csv format in the 'Result' folder.
+  + Save this data frome in csv format in the 'Result' folder.

  ---

-## 5. Conclusion
- - After passing the law data provided by the customer, they use the ‘fitting module’ to fit.
- - Save this fitting figure in the ‘result’ folder.
- - Save the csv file to the 'result' folder based on the data provided by the customer.
----
-## :warning:precautions:warning:
+### :warning:precautions

  1) You must select all the options in the 'Checkbox'.
 If you don't, you'll make a error.
  2) When fitting sometimes doesn't work, it keeps running until fitting is done well.